-You must have seen people sharing the screenshots of smartphone or computer screen on the social media, websites and forums.
-It’s one of the most helpful feature found on almost all operating systems for mobile devices and computers.
-Whether you are a geek, a regular user or just a noob, you must feel the need to capture your device’s screen at some or other point of time.
+You must have seen people sharing the screenshots of smartphones or computer screens on social media, websites, and forums.
+It’s one of the most helpful features found on almost all operating systems for mobile devices and computers.
+Whether you are a geek, a regular user, or just a noob, you must feel the need to capture your device’s screen at some or other point of time.
 We take screenshots whenever we have to share a specific screen from some video, high score from games, some bug or issue we want to report, or any screen of our computer or handheld device.

-Being an Android-themer, ROM developer and a tech blogger, I have to share the screenshot of my phone’s screen setup or computer screen to make my tutorials illustrative and more helpful.
-Being a lifelong Windows user, I am very new to the Mac environment, I got my MacBook Pro just a year ago and taking screenshots was one of the basic things I learnt first.
+Being an Android-themer, ROM developer, and a tech blogger, I have to share the screenshot of my phone’s screen setup or computer screen to make my tutorials illustrative and more helpful.
+Just like I often need to copy the path of a file on my Mac.
+I got my MacBook Pro just a year ago, and taking screenshots was one of the basic things I learned first.

-Command+Shift+4: Takes screenshot of a selected area of the screen.
+2. Command+Shift+4: Takes the screenshot of a selected area of the screen or a cropped screenshot.

-Command+Shift+4+Spacebar+Click on a window: Takes a screenshot of a specific window
+3. Command+Shift+4+Spacebar+Click on a window: Takes a screenshot of a specific window.

 Take Screenshot of the Entire Screen on Mac

 - Go to the UI or app screen you want to capture.